sonata-project/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

     class VimeoProvider extends BaseProvider
     {
     }

-Now we need to define the create and edit form.
-There is 2 forms because the workflow is not the same :
+Next, we need to define the create and edit forms.
+There are two forms because the workflow is not the same:

- - create : display only one input text representing the video identifier
+* *create*: display only one input text representing the video identifier;

- - edit : display all information about the media, the edit form should not be used to edit metadata information as the metadata are only used internally by the provider class
+* *edit*: display all information about the media: the edit form should not be used to edit the metadata information as the metadata is only used internally by the provider class.

-The ``MediaAdmin`` class used by the ``AdminBundle`` does not know how to create the form as the form is unique per provider, so the ``MediaAdmin`` delegates this definition to the related provider.
+The ``MediaAdmin`` class, used by the ``AdminBundle``, does not know how to create the form as the form is unique per provider.
+So the ``MediaAdmin`` delegates this definition to the related provider.

 .. code-block:: php